 The Exbury Egg

-The Exbury Egg was built of reclaimed cedar planks by boat builder Paul Baker and has a two perspex windows, a hammock for sleeping, minimal storage,a sink and a cooker.
+The Exbury Egg was built of reclaimed cedar planks by boat builder Paul Baker and has a two perspex windows, a hammock for relaxing or sleeping, a giant fatboy-like bean bag for bed, minimal storage, a sink and a stovetop.
 The power needed for charging items such as a laptop, digital camera and mobile phone will be met by using solar energy.

 above: Paul Baker (boatbuilder) stands in front of the first half of the Egg.
 The keels are clearly visible above Paul’s head.
 These will give the Egg stability in the water and keep it upright at low tide.